-The project leader, Tim Schafer, left LucasArts shortly after the release of the game to start a new game company named Double Fine productions.
-He had previously worked with LucasArts on titles such as Maniac Mansion, Day of the Tentacle, The Secret of Monkey Island and Full Throttle.
+Project leader Tim Schafer left LucasArts shortly after the release of Grim Fandango to form his own new studio called Double Fine Productions.
+Prior to his departure, Schafer had worked on several earlier LucasArts adventure titles including Maniac Mansion, The Secret of Monkey Island, Day of the Tentacle and Full Throttle.

-Following the buyout of Lucasfilm and Lucasarts, the rights to Grim Fandango are now owned by Disney.
+Following their 2012 acquisition of Lucasfilm and LucasArts, the intellectual property rights to Grim Fandango are now owned by The Walt Disney Company.

 Grim Fandango Remastered

 During Sony's E3 2014 press conference, a remastered version of Grim Fandango was announced for PlayStation 4 and PlayStation Vita.
-On July 9th, 2014, Double Fine announced that in addition to developing the remastered version for Sony consoles, they will be working on the PC, Mac, and Linux versions which will be released simultaneously with consoles.
+In July 2014, Double Fine announced that in addition to developing a remastered version of the game for Sony consoles, they were also working on PC, Mac and Linux versions which would be released simultaneously with the console versions.

 Grim Fandango had an original soundtrack composed and produced by Peter McConnell at LucasArts and combines orchestral score, South American folk music, jazz, swing, and big band music.
 The soundtrack was released as a CD at the LucasArts store but is no longer available.
 The MP3 version of the soundtrack can be purchased on the Grim Fandango fansite.

 - Casino Calavera